Using the Zoomdata Scheduler

 - Your configuration summary is displayed in the Summary section.

-For more complicated update schedules, use the Advanced option to set Cron expressions (as shown in Figure 10).
+For more complicated update schedules, use the Advanced option to set Cron expressions.

 A Cron expression sets a schedule using a string of six fields and separated by a blank space.
 The format for a Cron expression is:

 [seconds] [minutes] [hours] [days of the month] [months] [days of the week]

 The standard values that are supported by each field (and with Zoomdata’s Scheduler) include:

 |Field||Allowed Values||Additional Characters|

 |Day of the month||1-31||, - * / ?
 L W|